yejiayu/huobi-chain/docs/graphql_api.md

 <td valign="top"><a href="#hash">Hash</a>!</td>
 <td>

-Every transaction has its own id, unlike Ethereum's nonce,the nonce in Muta is an hash
+Every transaction has its own id, unlike Ethereum's nonce,the nonce in Huobi-chain is an hash

 </td>
 </tr>